cocos-creator/docs-3d-deprecated/en/editor/publish/publish-huawei-mini-game.md

       openssl req -newkey rsa:2048 -nodes -keyout private.pem   -x509 -days 3650 -out certificate.pem
       ```

-      **Note**: **openssl** can be opened directly in the terminal in Linux or Mac environment, and in the Windows environment you need to install `openssl` and configure system environment variables.
-Restart Creator 3D after the configuration is complete.
+      > **Note**: **openssl** can be used directly in the terminal in Linux or Mac environment, and in the Windows environment you need to install `openssl` and configure system environment variables.
+Restart Cocos Creator 3D after the configuration is complete.

 **2. Build**

 After the relevant parameters of the **Build** panel are set, click **Build**.
-When the build is complete, click the **folder icon** button below the corresponding build task to open the build release path, you can see that a directory with the same name as the Build Task Name is generated in the default release path `build` directory, which is the exported Huawei Quick Game project directory and **rpk**, **rpk** package are in the `dist` directory.
+When the build is complete, click the **folder icon** button below the corresponding build task to open the build release path, you can see that a directory with the same name as the **Build Task Name** is generated in the default release path `build` directory, which is the exported Huawei Quick Game project directory and **rpk**, **rpk** package are in the `dist` directory.

 ![](./huawei-mini-game/rpk.png)

 **3. Run the built rpk to the phone**

-Copy the rpk package generated by the build to the **sdcard** directory of the Android device.
-Open the **Huawei Quick APP Loader** that has been installed before, clicking the back button on the Android device will bring up a list, select the **Local Install**, select the path of place rpk, and then you can run the rpk on the Android device.
+Copy the **rpk** package generated by the build to the **sdcard** directory of the Android device.
+Open the **Huawei Quick APP Loader** that has been installed before, clicking the back button on the Android device will bring up a list, select the **Local Install**, select the path of place **rpk**, and then you can run the **rpk** on the Android device.

 **4. Subpackage rpk**

-Subpackage rpk can be used according to your needs.
+Subpackage **rpk** can be used according to your needs.

 Subpackage loading, that is, splitting the game content into several packages according to certain rules, only downloading the necessary packages when starting up for the first time.
 This necessary package is called **main package**.
 And the developer can trigger in the main package to download other sub-packages, which can effectively reduce the time spent on the first boot.
-To use this function, you need to set [Subpackage Configuration](../../asset/subpackage.md) in Cocos Creator 3D, and the package will be automatically subpackaged when the setting is completed.
+To use this function, you need to set the [Subpackage Configuration](../../asset/subpackage.md) in Cocos Creator 3D, and the package will be automatically subpackaged when the setting is completed.

-After the build is complete, the generated subpackages and main package are merged into one rpk, which is in the `/build/huawei-mini-game/dist` directory.
+After the build is complete, the generated subpackages and main package are merged into one **rpk**, which is in the `/build/huawei-mini-game/dist` directory.

-**Note**: At present, Huawei Quick Game does not support downloading multiple subpackages at the same time, please download them in order if you need to download multiple subpackages.
+> **Note**: Currently, Huawei Quick Game does not support downloading multiple subpackages at the same time, please download them in order if you need to download multiple subpackages.

-## Related Reference Links
+## Reference documentation

 [Huawei Quick Game development documentation](https://developer.huawei.com/consumer/en/doc/development/quickApp-Guides/quickgame-develop-runtime-game)